Before we define what calibration means, I want you to understand the below scenario:

-- To establish and demonstrate traceability (I will explain traceability below).
-Through calibration, the measurement established by the instrument is the same where ever you are, it means that a 1 Kg of weights in one place is also 1 Kg in other places or wherever it reaches.
-You can use instruments regardless of the units or parameters it measures on different occasions.
+- To establish and demonstrate traceability (I will explain the traceability below).
+Through calibration, the measurement established by the instrument is the same wherever you are, it means that a 1 Kg of weight in one place is also 1 Kg in other places or wherever it reaches.
+You can use instruments regardless of the units or parameters they measure on different occasions.

-- To establish reliability of the instrument making sure that they function on the way they are intended to be – resulting to product quality and safety
+- To establish the reliability of the instrument making sure that they function in the way they are intended to be – resulting in more confidence in the expected output.

 What needs calibration?

-- All inspection, measuring and test equipment that can affect or determine product quality.
+- All inspection, measuring, and test equipment that can affect or determine product quality.
 This means that if you are using the instruments to verify the acceptance of a product whether to pass or fail based on the measured value you have taken, the instrument should be calibrated.

 - Equipment which, if out of calibration, would produce unsafe products.

-What does a calibrated Instrument Looks like?
+What does a calibrated Instrument Look like?